 How much does MoviePass cost?

-MoviePass costs $9.95 per month, which originally allowed users to watch one film every day, for up to 31 films total every month.
-That's changing soon though, as the company battles to find a route to profitability.
+MoviePass costs $9.95 per month, which originally allowed users to watch one film every day.
+That's all changed though, as the company battles to find a route to profitability.

 How do you use MoviePass?